TechieDrixx/the-FirstLore/README.md

 The strange part was how she carried it.
 Other subjects broke apart when Quietus touched them.
 They screamed and they fought back with scraps of themselves until there was nothing left.

 But Iryss?
 Her answers came soft and clean, like water poured into a glass.
 There was something unnerving about the way she spoke, too calm, too gentle, as if she were consoling the very people who had tied her to the chair.
-And yet every word carried the same cold promise: \*You will burn.
+And yet every word carried the same cold promise: *You will burn.
 You will bend.
-You will serve.\*
+You will serve.*

-Analytic note\*\*:\*\* her Crystalline Logic Block shows unusually low drift and high error-correction stability under repeated queries
+Analytic note: her Crystalline Logic Block shows unusually low drift and high error-correction stability under repeated queries

 Workers say her eyes gave her away.
 They stayed fixed, patient, as if she were watching you take your first steps toward a fate she already knew.